- — Non-GMO, Kosher, Raw, Vegan

 - — Rich in Copper, Zinc, Folate, and Calcium

 Food To Live Organic Oats is a whole grain that will benefit any healthy diet.
 Certified organic, they are non-GMO and free from any toxic elements.
 Naturally nutritious, our organic oat groats are whole, which means they retain a maximum of the essential vitamins and minerals.
-It also means you can sprout them to make the seeds easier to digest.

 Organic Oats: Nutrition and Benefits

 Organic oats have about 4 grams of dietary fiber in one serving of a quarter cup.
 They also contain a lot of protein and B vitamins.
 Organic whole oats are a great source of calcium, iron, magnesium, and copper, one of the finest among grains.
 Adding organic oats to your diet is excellent for the heart as they contain less than a gram of fat in a serving.
 High-fiber meals are associated with cardiovascular benefits, and they are perfect for digestion.
 Due to their high nutritional value and comparably low-calorie content, organic oat groats can be useful for weight management.
 They give you complex carbs that digest for a long time, preventing hunger pangs.